plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 6. Server runs other non-Jivs checks when the workflow continues

-7. Server code converts native app errors from those checks to `BusinessLogicErrors`
+7. Server code converts native app errors from those checks to `ExternalIssuesFound`

 8. If no server-side errors exist, the server attempts save or completes the requested operation.

    * If save or operation logic needs a model object and one has not yet been created, set it up
    * Run save process or complete the requested operation
    * If the operation succeeds, the error-reporting workflow ends.
-   * If the operation fails, server code converts save-time or operation-time native app errors to `BusinessLogicErrors`.
+   * If the operation fails, server code converts save-time or operation-time native app errors to `ExternalIssuesFound`.

 9. Server resolves the packaging strategy for the selected response path